-The U.K. Holds Another Election To Determine Brexit And Britain's Future
+U.K. Election: Weary Voters Are Asked To Decide Brexit's Fate

-Voters in the United Kingdom head to the polls Thursday for a crucial election that could determine the country's future and how and when it will break off of the European Union.
+Voters in the United Kingdom head to the polls Thursday for a crucial election that could determine the country's future, and how and when it will break off from the European Union.

-This will be the fifth major vote in the country in under five years — including two previous general elections, European Parliament elections and the Brexit referendum — a sign of how chaotic British politics have become.
+This will be the fifth major vote in the country in less than five years — including two previous general elections, European Parliament elections and the Brexit referendum — a sign of how chaotic British politics have become.

 The stakes are high, voters are weary and the two main candidates for prime minister are especially polarizing.